swtv-kaist/cs458-spring23/clang-api/README.md

 ### ```Stmt* IfStmt::getThen()```
 ### ```Stmt* IfStmt::getElse()```
 _________
 Obtains then and else part of the if condition.

-Usage:
+Example:
 ```C++
 bool VisitStmt(Stmt *stmt) {
         if(isa<IfStmt>(stmt)){